google/applied-computing-series/ac1/_sources/importing_and_exporting_data/importing_data.rst

 In general, any character can be a delimiter, but it is extremely uncommon to use a delimiter that is not a comma, tab, or space.

-Luckily, sheets makes importing data relatively straightforward. `Here is a dataset on 80 different brands of cereal <https://www.kaggle.com/crawford/80-cereals>`__, that you can download to your computer and then work within Sheets.
+Luckily, Sheets makes importing data relatively straightforward. `Here is a dataset on 80 different brands of cereal <https://www.kaggle.com/crawford/80-cereals>`__, that you can download to your computer and then work within Sheets.